NFL transactions: Lions adding Flowers, Coleman, James

 worth $30 million, according to multiple reports.

-second-round pick by Philadelphia in 2008, the wideout spent his first six
+A second-round pick by Philadelphia in 2008, Jackson spent six years with the

-Philadelphia also declined guard Stefen Wisniewski's $3 million option for
+The Eagles also declined guard Stefen Wisniewski's $3 million option for 2019,

 --The Denver Broncos exercised the contract options of top receiver Emmanuel